Approaches to Degree Planning Software

 - Support compliance and graduation checking

-They are primarily retrospective—they assess what has been completed, and do not typically generate structured, forward-looking study plans.
+These systems are primarily retrospective and do not generate forward-looking study plans.

 2. Template-supported planning